-As soon as you scan your QR code you will be able to make backup of your photos, video, calendar, contacts and reminders with a push of a button.
+As soon as you scan your QR code you will be able to make a backup of your photos, video, calendar, contacts, and reminders with a push of a button.

 Setting up your mobile device is an easy 3 step wizard process that will guide you through the process.

 As you can see from the following, step 2 will instruct you to be sure that the mobile device and your NAS (or your local computer) need to be on the same WIFI network for this process to complete.
 Now this means that unless you are paying for Acronis Cloud service you will not be able to backup to your local device via the Internet.

 This is not entirely true because you can do this by using a VPN that connects back to your local network.
 When this happens your mobile device will “think” that its in a local network and in fact it will copy and backup data over the Internet using a secure tunnel.

 NOTE: VPN configuration is not covered with this article, but you can read about it here

 Finally, you will scan the QR code that Acronis has presented you with and you will be done!
 Great.
 Now that your configuration is complete, Acronis will start to backup your selected data.

 Keep in mind that even though the application states that you can exit the app and that the backup will continue this is partially true.
 Yes, you can exit the app and use the mobile device with other apps, but if your mobile device goes to sleep, the process will stop.
 Now, this is maybe not something that’s a big deal but the initial backup of several gigabytes or even 50-60GB can take a while depending on your WIFI speed.